-One thing to note is that ransomware is often the final stage of a long string of activities, such as social engineering, vulnerability scanning (yes – APTs use the same thing companies do to look for vulnerabilities, but in this case to exploit rather than patch), and phishing.
+One thing to note is that ransomware is often the final stage of a long string of activities, such as social engineering and vulnerability scanning (yes – attackers use the same thing companies do to look for vulnerabilities, but in this case to exploit rather than patch).
 This makes it critical to detect such activities in advance.

 How to mitigate a ransomware attack

 - Perform regular data backups: If your entire system is backed up regularly, the effects of ransomware will be less severe.
 Instead of losing everything, you may only lose a few days’ worth of files.
 This is of course still not ideal, but it cuts some of the damage.

 - Bonus point: This data should, of course, be stored off-system.
 Given its importance, it must be highly protected so that it itself cannot also be targeted.

 - Test your backups: There’s no point backing your system up if it’s not actually recoverable.
 Ensure you have a process for recovering data from the backup, and that this process actually works as intended.

 - Keep an eye on your systems: As we mentioned, ransomware is the killing blow at the end of a long line of activities.
 Chances are that in the build-up to that point, suspicious activity will have already occured within your system and files will have been downloaded or modified.
 You must monitor for such activities at all times.